rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 The purpose of this post is to talk about the common misunderstanding that accessibility means catering for blind people almost exclusively.
 I've found myself frustrated by “accessibility tunnel-vision” on a number of occasions recently which has inspired me to explain *my* understanding of web accessibility.
 Who exactly are we trying to cater for?
 We'll start with the obvious:

-## Blind Or Part-Sighted Users ##
+## Blind Or Partially Sighted Users ##

 This is the user that we tend to jump to when accessibility is mentioned.
 These users may rely completely on assistive technology, such as a screen-reader, to access the web.
-Part-sighted or vision-impaired users may not rely on a screen-reader, but will find it difficult to read content if the type is too small or cannot be zoomed.
+Partially sighted or vision-impaired users may not rely on a screen-reader, but will find it difficult to read content if the type is too small or cannot be zoomed.

 There are a wealth of resources available to help make our websites work well for this group.
 In order to achieve a basic level of support, it helps to ensure that your website is usable in a [text-based browser such as Lynx][lynx] – writing sensible, semantic markup is a first step.
 I also can't emphasise what an eye-opener it is to [try and use a screen-reader yourself][use-screen-reader].